 Eren doesn’t feel this way about hand-to-hand training because he is lazy or feels it is a waste of his time, as an aspiring scout whose opponents will always be titans, to learn these techniques.
-He finds the prospect of a soldier having to fight another human disconcerting, but he’s fought other people before: the bullies in Shiganshina—which is why he knows how to throw a big guy like Reiner—and the men who abducted Mikasa when she was nine-years-old, which is why he feels the way he feels about hand-to-hand combat training.
-Or rather, this specific component of hand-to-hand combat training.
+He finds the prospect of a soldier having to fight another human disconcerting, but he’s fought other people before: the bullies in Shiganshina—which is why he knows how to throw a big guy like Reiner—and the men who abducted Mikasa when she was nine-years-old, which is why he feels that way about hand-to-hand combat training.
+Or more specifically, this specific component of hand-to-hand combat training.

-Though he disagrees, Reiner acknowledges that Eren’s point of view is understandable—Reiner of all people would know from experience that sometimes you cannot avoid running away from an attacker—but offers Eren his insight calmly.
+Though he disagrees, Reiner acknowledges that Eren’s point of view is understandable—Reiner of all people would know from experience that sometimes you cannot avoid running away from an attacker—but offers Eren his insight calmly anyway.

 It’s not that Eren is wrong.
-Reiner does not tell Eren that he is wrong.
+Reiner never tells Eren that he’s wrong.
 In fact, he confirms that he knows where Eren is coming from!
-What Reiner does is present Eren with a new perspective—one from which he had never considered the situation before.
+What Reiner does is present Eren with a new perspective—one from which Eren had never considered the situation before.

 …he sees Reiner watching him from his table, remembers the lesson he’d learned, is able to recognize that propensity for behaving childishly in himself and, moreover, perceive it in Jean as well.